frederic-perez/AmE-dictionary/data/idioms.md

 __cost the earth__ To be exorbitant or burdensome in expense.
 __cottage industry__
 __count your blessings__ :six: (count (one’s) blessings) To be grateful for the good things in your life, often to stop yourself becoming too unhappy about the bad things.
+__country bumpkin/cousin__ _informal, usually disapproving_ A person from the countryside who is not used to towns or cities and seems stupid: _He felt a real country bumpkin, sitting in that expensive restaurant, not knowing which cutlery to use._
+__cowboy up__ To act tough and determined, like a stereotypical cowboy. _Come on, dude, cowboy up!
+We can totally make that jump on our bikes!_
 __crack open__
 __crack someone up__ :three: To make someone laugh very hard; to make someone break out laughing. _You and your jokes really crack me up._ _That comedian really knows how to crack up an audience._ _The lecturer would talk along sort of boring like, and then all of a sudden he would crack up everybody with a joke._
 __cradle-to-grave__ (used as a modifier before a noun) Lasting the full spectrum of life, existence, or a given process; that is, from the first point to the very last.
 Derived from the phrase “from the cradle to the grave” (or “from cradle to grave”).